cnoe-io/idpbuilder/docs/pluggable-packages.md

 1. Make the packages installed by `idpbuilder` configurable.
 1. Minimize the number of runtime dependencies necessary.
-1. Make it easy for end users to configure their packages.
+1. Define an easy way to declare the packages to be installed.
 1. Allow for fast local development feedback loop.

 ## Proposal